 Where did you grow up?

-Born and raised in New Orleans, but I spent my summers in monsoon India every year.
+I'm born and raised in New Orleans, but I spent my summers in monsoon India every year.
 Looking back, I feel incredibly lucky for such a diverse, exciting beginning.
 Both places were sensory meccas: from the French architecture, brass sounds, and intricate bead-and-feather work of the Mardi Gras Indians in New Orleans to the palaces of Gwalior and Jaipur, flavors of turmeric and garam masala, and saris in chanderi and banarsi silk.
-I was exposed to an abundance of textiles, scents, sights and sounds.
+I was exposed to an abundance of textiles, scents, sights, and sounds.

 How would you describe your style?